nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

 #### remove_rare_features()
 <details>
-  <summary>filter out rare features from a feature table by occurrance in a fraction of samples depending on the supplied cut-off</summary>
+  <summary>filter out rare features from a feature table by occurrence in a fraction of samples depending on the supplied cut-off</summary>

   ```R
   remove_rare_features <- function(feature_table, cut_off_percent=0.75){